govuk-one-login/mobile-ios-common/Sources/GDSCommon/Patterns/README.md

 This screen includes an title, subtitle and button.
 These views a situated within a `UIStackView` which has margins set to align the subviews within it.
 This view is typically added as a subview to the `IconScreen` through the `IconScreen`s view model `childViews` property.
 The content on the screen is set from the `viewModel`, which must conform to the `OptionViewModel` protocol.

 ## GDSError

-This screen is typically used as an error screen, consisting of an alert icon, a title, body and the option of one, two or three buttons.
+This screen is typically used as an error screen, consisting of an optional alert icon, a title, body and the option of one, two or three buttons.
 A `UIStackView` holds the `errorImageView` and encases a second `UIStackView` which holds the `errorTitle` and `errorBody`.
 These views are placed within a `ScrollView`.
 The `primaryButton`, `secondaryButton` and `tertiaryButton` are placed in a `UIStackView`, below the `ScrollView`.